Table of Contents

-Examples for fictitious assets can be goodwill, deferred revenue, rights, preliminary expenses, other expenses, and accumulated loss and many more.
+Examples of fictitious assets can be goodwill, deferred revenue, rights, preliminary expenses, other expenses, accumulated loss, and many more.

 Ans: The departmental accounting system is a part of accounting and taxation.
 This is a type of accounting information that records all the financial activities and information of a department.
 This system is useful in gauging the profit and efficiency of each department.

-Perpetual Inventory system is a methodology which involves recording the purchase or sale of inventory, right after using the expertise asset management software and computerized point of view sale systems.
+Perpetual Inventory system is a methodology that involves recording the purchase or sale of inventory, right after using the expertise asset management software and computerized point-of-view sale systems.